What Is Product Experience Strategy? A Founder-Level Framework

 This is where most stitched-together products break down.
 Each feature was added by a competent product team for a sensible reason, but no one was ever responsible for the order.
 The collective product feels jumpy.
 Users hit advanced configuration before they hit core value.
 Power features sit two clicks above empty states.
 Checkout asks for shipping country before it shows whether the item is in stock.
 The minimum viable product shipped clean and the next twelve months added to it without a connecting argument.

-A clear journey contract is what an effective product strategy actually looks like at the experience layer.
+A clear journey contract is what an effective product strategy actually looks like at the product experience level.
 It is also the artefact a product manager should be able to point to when prioritising the backlog.
 Reforge's framing of product-led growth treats acquisition, activation, engagement, and monetisation as a connected loop, not a tactic bolted on to an existing product; the journey contract is the document that makes that loop legible.

 Layer 3, the operating system